PremYekkali/DemoToken/README.md

 `DemoToken` is a simple ERC20-like token smart contract written in Solidity.
 It demonstrates the core mechanics of a fungible token, including balance tracking, token transfers, and basic metadata such as name, symbol, and decimals.

-This contract is intentionally minimal and designed for learning, demos, and early-stage experimentation rather than production use.
+This contract is intentionally minimal and designed for demos and early-stage experimentation rather than production use.

 ---